 - Has anyone in your family had lung cancer?

 He'll also give you a physical exam.
-You might need tests, too.
+You will need tests, too.

 Imaging tests help your doctor find tumors inside your lungs.
 They can also show whether the cancer has spread.

 - X-rays use low doses of radiation to make images of structures inside your body.